-Here are a few tips for good posture and support for your lower spine while sitting at a desk or while driving:
+Here are a few tips to help support your lower back while you sit:

-- Make sure your chair is set up so your knees are bent at about a 90-degree angle.
-Two fingers should slip easily between the bottom of your thigh and the chair.
+- Adjust your office chair so your knees are bent at about a 90-degree angle.

 - The backrest of your chair should push your lower back forward slightly.
-Place a small pillow, rolled up towel, or orthopedic support on your chair to accomplish this or get a new office chair that provides support if you can.
+You can use a small pillow if your chair does not provide this support.

-- Place some support under your feet to elevate them slightly to take some of the load off of your lower spine.
-Sitting with your knees slightly higher than your hips eliminates much of the pressure on your lumbar spine.
+- Place support under your feet to elevate them slightly.
+Sitting with your knees slightly higher than your hips eliminates some of the pressure on your lumbar spine.

-- Your buttocks should be pressed against the back of the chair, and your back should be straight.
+- Your back and buttocks should be pressed against your chair for support.

-- Sit up straight and keep your chin pulled in (avoid keeping your chin and head thrust forward).
+- Keep your chin pulled in and your head tall.

 - Sit as close to your desk as possible.

-- Your computer screen or reading materials should be at eye level.
+- Adjust you computer screen so it is at eye level.

 In addition, you may also find relief through an unusual office set-up.
 For example, using a standing desk or sitting on a yoga ball may bring much-needed relief from your chronic back pain.

 Even if you sit with perfect posture, your lower back still needs to move.
 So make sure to get up and move around every 30 minutes while at the office.

 2. Engage in low-impact aerobic exercise

 You may be able to minimize your chronic lower back pain by engaging in a regular routine of low-impact aerobic exercise.